Trump says he will hold off designating Mexican drug cartels as terrorist groups

-WASHINGTON (Reuters) - President Donald Trump said on Friday he will temporarily hold off designating Mexican drug cartels as terrorist organizations at the request of Mexico’s president.
+WASHINGTON/MEXICO CITY (Reuters) - President Donald Trump said on Friday he will temporarily hold off designating Mexican drug cartels as terrorist organizations at the request of Mexico’s president.

-Trump said last week he would make the designation to disrupt the drug cartels’ finances by imposing sanctions.
+Trump said last week he would make the designation to disrupt the drug cartels’ finances by imposing sanctions such as asset freezes and travel bans.

 Mexican President Andres Manuel Lopez Obrador criticized the plan, saying he wanted cooperation with the United States on fighting drug gangs, not intervention.